MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-capacity-policy-command.md

 ---
 # .alter-merge capacity policy

-Enables or disables a cluster's [capacity policy](capacitypolicy.md).
+Adds the [capacity policy](capacitypolicy.md) provided in this command to any other already existing capacity policy.
 The policy is used to control the computational resources for data management operations on the cluster.

 ## Permissions

-You must have [AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.
+You must have [Cluster AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax